kadinsayani/Wellness-Tracker/README.md

 2. CSS Styling

 My project has css styling for text, backgrounds, tooltips, and buttons.
 Text fields utilize focused text input to add a blue border when a user is recording text in a particular field.
 Buttons utilize simple java fx css animations so they have a shadow effect when a user hovers their mouse over the button.
 All css in this project was accomplished by referring to the JavaFX documentation.

+3. Lamda Function Button Handlers

+I chose to use lambda funciton button event handlers for my project because I liked the idea of writing my button handler in line with the rest of my user interface code.
+I also believe lambda function event handlers are easier to work with.
+The JavaFX Button class includes a method called setOnAciton that can be used for button click events.
+I passed the result of this method into my lambda function as an argument.